pnp/blog/content/post/spfx-04-using-microsoft-graph-in-spfx-solutions/index.md

 This blog post is part of a month long SPFx series for January 2023.
 Each business day we'll publish a new blog post covering different aspects of the SPFx.

 * Previous blog post in this series - [Getting started with SPFx extensions for SharePoint Online](https://pnp.github.io/blog/post/spfx-03-getting-started-with-spfx-extensions-for-spo/)
+* Next blog post in this series - [What does tenant or site scoped deployment mean for SPFx solutions?](https://pnp.github.io/blog/post/spfx-05-tenant-or-site-scoped-spfx-solutions/)
 {{< /notice >}}